liamchoi1022/demo_project/README.md

 There are two airlfow dags in this use case.

-`get_reddit_post` is to mimic streaming the reddit data to kafka, it is scheduled to run every 10 mins.
+`stream_reddit_post` is to mimic streaming the reddit data to kafka, it is scheduled to run every 10 mins.
 Behind the scene, it runs a python script to call the reddit api and publish the data to the kafka topic.

-The notebook `pyspark/pyspark_kafka.ipynb` consumes the topic `kafka`, enforces the datatypes and writes the data to Postgres.
+The notebook `pyspark/reddit_kafka2postgres.ipynb` consumes the topic `reddit`, enforces the datatypes and writes the data to Postgres.

-`etl_for_kafka_dataset` simply triggers the dbt run to load the data to silver incrementally.
+`etl_for_reddit_dataset` simply triggers the dbt run to load the data to silver incrementally.

 ## Prerequisite